joshua-deans/actor-grapher/README.md

 ---

 ##### Actor Grapher is a visualization tool that displays an actor/director’s Rotten Tomatoes ratings for each of his/her movies.
-The movies are presented graphically, sorted by the release date.
+The movies are presented graphically and sorted by the release date.
 ##### The application will be deployed once I have resolved the error handling requirements.

 Changes in progress: